5G MEC Computation Handoff for Mobile Augmented Reality: Related Work

 Traditional works largely make handoff decisions based on UE measurements consisting of signal quality indicators such as received signal strength~\cite{moon2009efficient,xu2013efficient}, signal-to-interference-plus-noise ratio~(SINR)~\cite{xu2010user,chowdhury2009handover} and reference signal received quality (RSRQ)~\cite{kurjenniemi,yiu2015user}.
 However, given the novelty of MEC, the mentioned algorithms only focus on transmission metrics without taking edge computation into consideration.
 The lack of such algorithms could be partly because the radio access network delay of LTE does not support some MEC-assisted applications \cite{epc} compared to novel standards like 5G, therefore lessening the motivation for LTE + MEC research.

 As MEC and 5G techniques evolve, there has been some MEC-aware handoff research.
 Nasrin et al.~\cite{nasrin2019joint} propose a handoff algorithm that jointly considers signal quality and computational loads.
 Sardellitti et al.~\cite{sardellitti2015joint} and Mao et al.~\cite{mao2017joint} focus on the joint optimization of radio and computational resources considering energy consumption and user experienced delay.\footnote{In this work, we define user experienced delay as the time between when user sends a request and receives a reply.} Basic et al.~\cite{basic2019fuzzy} propose a fuzzy logic handoff algorithm that selects a target node based on bandwidth, processor, and delay parameters of edge servers.
 Emara et al.~\cite{emara2018mec} and Li et al.~\cite{li2017efficient} both propose to improve handoff algorithms by considering MEC load in 5G heterogeneous networks and cloud radio access networks, respectively.
-Finally, Zhang et al. ~\cite{zhang2020} detail a UE-based offloading algorithm for dense networks with MECs that considers transmission delay, processing delay, and an energy constraint under information uncertainty.
-Though in contrast to our work, they consider the task of deciding where to offload tasks given a single UE moving through multiple cells with MECs of varying capacities.

 Ma et al.~\cite{ma2017efficient} propose to build an efficient service handoff system across edge servers based on Docker container migration.
 Wang et al.~\cite{wang2018user} utilize a lightweight heuristic algorithm to reduce offloading task execution delay by jointly considering task information, small base station and user mobility information.
 Yu et al.~\cite{yu2018dmpo} propose a dynamic algorithm for partial offloading based on short-term mobility prediction to minimize energy consumption while satisfying delay requirements.